How do I empty or manage the Windows Recycle Bin?

 I don't see the Recycle Bin icon

-How do I know if the Recycle Bin contains files?
+How to know if the Recycle Bin contains files

 If any file has been deleted in Windows, it is automatically moved to the Recycle Bin.
 As you can see in the image to the right, a Recycle Bin with deleted files in it appears as a waste basket full of crumpled paper and an empty one does not contain any.
 Also, when an empty Recycle Bin is accessed, the message "This folder is empty" is shown.